bcgov/platform-developer-docs/src/docs/automation-and-resiliency/cicd-pipeline-templates-for-private-cloud-teams.md

 If you want to contribute to a pipeline template, you can fork a repository and add more steps to the templates or make any modifications to improve the template.
 Submit a pull request and tag any of the platform administrators for review.

+## Related training content

+The [OpenShift 201 training](/training-from-the-platform-services-team/) features content related to using pipelines.
+There is a related lab exercise and video demonstration [here](https://github.com/BCDevOps/devops-platform-workshops/blob/master/openshift-201/pipelines.md)

 ---
 Related links:
 * [Security Pipeline Templates](https://github.com/bcgov/security-pipeline-templates)